brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

         . . . # use identifier dict to write markdown strings
         return markdown_str

-All the individual expand functions are tied in `create_md_string()` function that calls and collects all the returned markdown strings and pass it to `device.md_text`
+All the individual expand functions are tied to `create_md_string()` function that calls and collects all the returned markdown strings to pass it to `device.md_text`

 Writing custom expand class